deobald/deobald.ca/README.md

 - https://github.com/htr3n/hyde-hyde
 - https://github.com/htr3n/hyde-hyde/blob/master/exampleSite/config.toml

+Images in posts should be restricted to a width of 480px.
+Images in `image-table` shortcodes should be both the same width and the same height.

 # TODO

+- [ ] google analytics?
 - [ ] timer should default to max value, not 00:00 (suggest kitchen/phone timer for paper or non-js)
 - [ ] run fix-formatting.sh on all medium.com imports
 - [ ] link medium.com back to deobald.ca on each essay